all4miller/rails-bridge-capetown.github.com/index.md

 To attend, you should identify as a woman, or be the male guest of a woman who is attending.
 You should be comfortable using a computer, but no programming experience or hardware expertise is required.

-If you have your own laptop you should bring it along.
-We like Macs, but Windows and Linux machines are very welcome too.
+You should have you own laptop to bring along, we can install the development environment on Macs, Windows or Linux machines.

 [Ruby](http://www.ruby-lang.org/en/) is a free, open source programming language with a focus on simplicity and productivity, and [Ruby on Rails](http://rubyonrails.org/) is a web application framework: a reusable set of shortcuts that help you build dynamic web sites.
+The workshop teaches a practical skill useful to those investigating new career paths, looking to compliment their current skill set or just interested in gaining a better understanding of software.

 The workshop is made up of

 * an InstallFest on Friday night, with drinks and finger food, where we help you set up your computer with the software you'll need; and
 * an all-day Workshop on Saturday, including breakfast and lunch, where you learn to use both Ruby and Rails, and build a web app.

+By the end of it you will have built your very own web application and have it running on the world wide web.
+Although short, the course is designed and to give participants sufficient background and confidence to continue developing their Rails skills independently.

 ### Additional Information